FluxBP/pstore/README.md

 # Downloading and uploading files

 To download or upload files to PermaStore, one option is to use the standard `cleos` command-line tool that comes with Antelope implementations.
-Then it's just a matter of understanding what all the actions on the PermaStore contract does, which can be gleaned from the `pstore.cpp` source file.
+Then it's just a matter of understanding what all the actions on the PermaStore contract do, which can be gleaned from the `pstore.cpp` source file.

 Another option is to use the `storeos` command-line tool.
 It is a single-file Perl script that can be downloaded from the root directory of the [PermaServe](https://github.com/fcecin/pserve) repository.
 Run the script without arguments to see the tool help.